nephio-project/porch/docs/content/en/docs/5_architecture_and_components/package-cache/db-cache.md

 - Draft packages stored entirely in PostgreSQL
 - All draft modifications update database, not Git
 - UpdatePackageRevision operations modify database records
+- ClosePackageRevisionDraft:
+  - sums up package file size based on state of resources at this point
-- ClosePackageRevisionDraft saves to database without Git interaction
+  - saves to database without Git interaction

 **Default Git interaction pattern:**
 - **Draft creation**: No Git interaction (database only)